-However, the platform misses some key features.
-The platform doesn’t come with 2-way video sessions or whiteboard features.
-Also, you can’t create your own branded app in the App Store or Google Play.
-This might cause some frustration.
+However, the platform misses one key feature for conferences.
+When it comes to branding the event, you can’t create your own branded app in the App Store or Google Play.
+For conferences, this is often a must.

 SpotMe (founded in 2001) jumps out for both quality and flexibility.
 The platform is great for all virtual conference types.
 SpotMe comes with webcasting, 2-way breakouts, personalized agendas, full branding, and whiteboard features.
 It supports clients in launching their app in the App Store and on Google Play.

 If 3D models are your thing, then you will need to look elsewhere.
 SpotMe offers virtual sponsorship features, but not 3D modeling of booths.